Emilevillette/The-Coronavirus-Recap/README.md

 # The Coronavirus Journal
- Coronavirus Tracker using worldometer's API
+ Coronavirus Tracker using Worldometer's API